In health-tech the same three lenses apply but there is a clear priority ranking.

 Always start with Desirable.
 What is the evidence that anybody wants this product?

-The next cheapest question to address is financial Feasibility.
+The next cheapest question to address is financial viability.
 Can you make money from selling this product?

 Technical feasibility comes last.
 It has huge financial overheads and consumes too much time.